YzyLmc/YzyLmc.github.io/docs/_posts/2021-03-01-GASCN-presentation.md

 ---
 ## More Information
 The complete version of our paper is available at [here](https://drive.google.com/file/d/1VoMU8Q99GDv1KbkigsF-E3GQsozhlkIr/view).
-It's still under review, and we'll release the codes later.
+It's still under review, and we'll release the code later.